A premium Itinerary on The Great Taste Trail

-Day 3 – Most of this ride is on a quiet road alongside the river.
-Cycle from Kaiteriteri to Stanley Brook in the Motueka Valley.
-The scenery is stunning, and quite different to the other days.
+Day 3 – Cycle from Kaiteriteri to Tapawera 74km ( or a select your start point if you want a shorter ride).
+Take advantage of a vehicle transfer at the start of the day, if you don’t want to cycle the full 74kms or you don’t want to cycle through the Mountain Bike Park as you leave Kaiteriteri The scenery is stunning, and quite different to the other days.
 Follow the majestic Motueka river for most of the way with Kahurangi National Park as the background scenery.
 Due to the rural nature of this ride, only a couple of coffee stops today!
 There are also access points to the river for safe swimming or picnic locations.

 45kms.
 Grade 2& 3*.
 Grade 3 on a quiet little road following the river for approximately 33kms, which is also quite flat.

 Stay in the Tapawera area.